Zuehlke/machines-code-people/articles/MeetUsers.md

 From these activities you can expect to find the architecture of the user interface of your product.
 You also will learn a lot about users, about your story and you will define many details of the product.

-### "Work out the details and fine-tune your solution
+### Work out the details and fine-tune your solution

 Whenever you need to implement a user story, you will also need to work-out the details on what exactly to do and how this piece fits in the overall product developed so far.
 So while you are tackling a story you also define the detailed interactions and visuals.
 Also in this step, user input is welcome.
 Therefore again some methods that help meeting with users:
 * Hifi prototyping, Lofi prototyping